Using Frida¶

 conn.enumerate_processes()

-Of course, if you want to understand the underlying implementation, you can refer to the following code.
+Of course, if you want to understand its underlying implementation, you can also refer to the following code.

 token = d._get_session_token()